lyquyen551999/11401_CS203A/Lessons/Heap/README.md

-# Lecture Summary: Data Structures - Heaps (Chapter 5)
+# Lecture Summary: Data Structures - Heaps

 ## 1. Definition and Core Properties
 A **Heap** is a specialized data structure defined as a **complete binary tree** that satisfies the **heap-order property**.